Cloud-Integration-2021/docs/README.md

 # Cloud Integration - Thomas LACAZE - M2 2022
-*This document is generated automatically at each commit thanks to Drone CI*
+*This document is generated automatically at each commit thanks to Drone CI* See here for more information about CI : https://drone.io/

 All code source is available at [Github](https://github.com/Cloud-Integration-2021).
 Each lab has a readme and a installation steps

 ## Lab1 - Java API Rest
-Using Spring boot, Hibernate and JPA with PostgreSQL, Swagger
+*Using Spring boot, Hibernate and JPA with PostgreSQL, Swagger*

 CRUD operations on movies.
 With CircuitBreaker, Retry and Timeout.

-Each version has a different integration test.
-No unit test decause we used JPA default repository.

-------Integration, building image, pushing image to registry are done with CI.

 There are two version of this API:

 ### V1

 Using CircuitBreaker, Retry, TimeLimiter with annotations.
 All endpoints disposes of a circuit breaker, retry and only *getAll* and *getById* has TimeLimiter.

 So in fact, Spring root all traffic to service B. If service B is down, the circuit breaker will open.
 And request will be sent to himself.